Liliana La Rosa: Career

 La Rosa's foray into public management began in 1991 when she was appointed director general of the National Population Council's National Youth Program for the Presidency of the Council of Ministers (PCM), from which she promoted the development of multisectoral policies for youth.

 She was coordinator of the Pathfinder Fund Program from the non-governmental organization PROFAMILIA, from which the first 12 specialized public services for adolescents were created.

 In 1996 she founded the Peruvian Society for Adolescence and Youth, and served as its executive director on two occasions.

 In 2008, she was appointed advisor to the Minister of Health and then the ministry's director general of international cooperation, serving in this role until August 2011.
 At the end of 2011, she joined the National Civil Service Authority's Body of Public Managers as its manager of social development.

 In 2012, La Rosa was appointed director of international cooperation and negotiation of the Ministry of Foreign Affairs' Agency for International Cooperation.
 She later headed the Directorate of Policies and Programs, functions that culminated in her being assigned as a Public Manager of the PCM as head of international cooperation.
-In 2015 she served as the Ministry of Labor's director general of cooperation and international relations.
+In 2015 she served as the Ministry of Labour's director general of cooperation and international relations.

 Later, she worked as a full-time professor at the PUCP Faculty of Social Sciences, a position that includes teaching at its School of Government and Public Policy.